-The development, which is expected to include more than 1,300 units, will be constructed by a third-party affordable housing developer and will be located on Walt Disney World’s land in southwest Orange County, Florida.
+The development will be constructed by a third-party affordable housing developer and will be located on Walt Disney World’s land in southwest Orange County, Florida.
 It will offer Central Florida residents a variety of home choices that are affordable and attainable, in a great part of Horizon West near the new and expanding Flamingo Crossings Town Center retail and dining complex.
 The development will be available for qualifying applicants in the region, including Disney Cast Members.

-November 16, 2022 Update: Walt Disney World has offered its first update on this housing development project since announcing it back in the spring.
-We now know the specific location for this initiative, which is in a great spot west of State Road 429, just a few miles away from Magic Kingdom, near schools and shopping, including Flamingo Crossings Town Center.
-(We know it’s a great spot because we lived a stone’s throw from here up until this year!)
+Previously, Walt Disney World revealed that the specific location for this initiative is in a great spot west of State Road 429, just a few miles away from Magic Kingdom, near schools and shopping, including Flamingo Crossings Town Center.
+(We know it’s a great spot because we lived a stone’s throw from here up until last year!)

 “For more than 50 years, Walt Disney World has cared for and invested in our community, and we’re committed to being a part of this solution which will bring more attainable housing to Central Florida,” said Jeff Vahle, president of Walt Disney World Resort.
 “We will continue to find ways to use our resources to make a difference in the community we call home, and we’re excited to take this step with a nationally recognized developer.”